-Oxley Creek Transformation will support existing community efforts and new initiatives that enable community groups, schools and non-profit organisations to deliver practical, on-ground environmental restoration projects (both bushland and waterway) that harmonise with the direction set by the Restoration Plan.
+The Oxley Creek Transformation project will support existing community efforts and new initiatives that enable community groups, schools and non-profit organisations to deliver practical, on-ground environmental restoration projects (both bushland and waterway) that harmonise with the direction set by the Restoration Plan.

-Oxley Creek Transformation support will include the provision of a facility for OCCA to base their operations.
+Oxley Creek Transformation project support will include the provision of a facility for OCCA to base their operations.